Vish958/EDA---Terrorism-Project/README.md

 # EDA---Terrorism-Project

-# As a research analyst, I find the hot zones of terrorism and which area is more affected during the terrorist attack.
-I also find the security issues and insight  can be derived by EDA.

 ● Perform ‘Exploratory Data Analysis’ on "Terrorism"

 ● As a Security Defence Analyst, try to find out the Hot Zones of Terrorism